Welcome to Las Iguanas, your ticket to celebrating life the Latin American way.

 We purchase all shell and liquid eggs to free range standards and also adhere to the 'Five Freedoms' principle proposed by the Farm Animal Welfare Committee.
 We are collaborating with our suppliers to have 100% of eggs used in secondary ingredients guaranteed free range by 2022.
 In 2017 our parent company was awarded the Good Egg Award at the Good Farm Animal Welfare Awards, run by Compassion in World Farming (CIWF).

 As with many other food companies and restaurant groups, we continually seek, and listen to, advice from welfare organisations, independent experts and supply partners as to the best approach in moving to ever-higher standards and welfare systems.

+The sustainable sourcing of our food is hugely important to us.
 We require all suppliers to source fish products from sustainable fisheries, and some have already started the process of having these products independently certified.
-Our aim is for all fish products to be sustainably certified as soon as operationally possible.
+We've recently been awarded a Three Blue Fish Fish2fork rating for our sustainable sourcing, and our aim is for all fish products to be sustainably certified as soon as operationally possible.
 Our suppliers can provide evidence of sourcing from well managed sustainable fisheries and any relevant certification at any given time to support this commitment.
 In addition to this, we do not use or will accept any red-rated endangered fish species in any of our dishes.

 We are working on a plan to ensure that the work done to date and our future commitments are clearly communicated to our customers.
 As part of this, we hope to work with the Marine Stewardship Council to better understand what needs to be done to ensure we can use the MSC label in our communications in a proper and accurate way.
 We are committed to ensuring that information about how and where our fish is sourced from is readily available through menus, websites and through our restaurant teams.

-We are always pleased to answer any queries you may have about the menu
+We are always pleased to answer any queries you may have about the menu.